![]() ![]() |

 Judy Peres, MSW is a clinical social worker and policy analyst in aging and palliative care.
 She maintains a private clinical psychotherapy practice focusing on aging, transitions, palliative care and mind/body health.
 She uses cognitive-behavioral and mindfulness-based stress reduction techniques to assist older persons and their families to cope with the vicissitudes of aging.
 As an expert consultant on LTC (long term care) and palliative end-of-life care, she presents and consults with a host of entities and organizations. |

-Annemarie Russell, EdD, MPH, MSW, CAGS (Gerontology), CASFT is a clinical gerontologist, public health professional, social work/psychotherapist/certified strategic family therapist and educator with many years of both domestic and international work experience providing executive leadership, program development and management, technical assistance and clinical functions to several bilateral, multilateral, and non-governmental organizations including USAID, USPHS, UNHCR, UNDP, Healthright International, The Gay Men’s Health Crisis, and Whitman Walker Clinic.
+![]() | Annemarie Russell, EdD, MPH, MSW, CAGS (Gerontology), CASFT is a clinical gerontologist, public health professional, social work/psychotherapist/certified strategic family therapist and educator with many years of both domestic and international work experience providing executive leadership, program development and management, technical assistance and clinical functions to several bilateral, multilateral, and non-governmental organizations including USAID, USPHS, UNHCR, UNDP, Healthright International, The Gay Men’s Health Crisis, and Whitman Walker Clinic.
 She has served as a consultant, lecturer, and social work and public health field work proctor and supervisor at several universities including University of Khartoum, Columbia University, Howard University, George Washington University and George Mason University.
 She is a native New Yorker and daughter of an immigrant with a private practice in Alexandria, Virginia where she provides psychotherapeutic services to adults, particularly older persons residing in diverse settings and supervision to clinicians working with them.
 She is especially interested in expanding the public and private conversations about aging in our society, advocating for the unheard voices of older adults and exploring environmental gerontological issues.
 She has served as faculty with The Center for the Study of Aging and Clinical Applications (CSCSA) since 2016. |

 George Saiger, MD is a geriatric psychiatrist who is certified by the American Board of Psychiatry and Neurology, with a special interest in group psychotherapy.
 Having completed the Group Psychotherapy Training Program of the Washington School of Psychiatry.
 He served on the faculty of that program for many years, and later in the School's Center on Aging and Its Clinical Applications, of which he was a founding chair.
 He maintained a clinical practice for almost five decades and worked in various health/medical settings. |

 Tybe Diamond, MSW has been a psychotherapist for many decades.
 She has served on three clinical faculties at the old Washington School of Psychiatry and joined the old WSP in 1974.
-She enthusiastically continues to chair the program for the Study of Aging & Clinical Applications at the NewWSP.
+She recently passed the torch of Chairmanship of the CSACA to Margo Silberstein and Rob Bamberger after more than 15 years at its helm.
 She also serves on the couple’s faculty of the Institute for Contemporary Psychotherapy & Psychoanalysis and has been a member of that faculty for 20 years.
-Ms. Diamond also founded Tybe Diamond & Associates in 1993,an organizational consulting firm focused on the dynamics of organizations and family businesses.
+Ms. Diamond also founded Tybe Diamond & Associates in 1993, an organizational consulting firm focused on the dynamics of organizations and family businesses.
 Her focus is on leadership & staff issues, coaching, and transitions.
 Her private practice is in upper NW, Washington, DC where she offers individual, couples, family, and group psychotherapy. |

 Estelle Berley, MSW, Emeritus